 Press the Enter key to select Begin and start the installation wizard.

 Items that have a hotkey have a bold or alternate color letter within the element.
 If two items have the same hotkey, pressing the hotkey in succession will toggle among all items with a common hotkey shortcut.

 To select a radio button option, navigate to the radio button using the arrow keys or Tab key and press the Space bar.
 Pressing the Enter key will execute the function highlighted at the bottom of the pane, typically OK or Back.
 Additionally, you can navigate fields using the Tab key.

-When prompted, open the client certificate you received as part of your 128T purchase.
-Copy the entire contents, including the Certificate and Private key information, and paste it into the Client Certificate window of the install wizard.
+For the client certificate, copy the entire contents of the certificate, including the Certificate and Private key information, and paste it into the Client Certificate window of the install wizard.